 Once the consumer is on the Z site and clicks on a property they are interested in, Z matches them with what they call a “Premier Agent” instead of the actual listing agent for the property.
 According to the Cambridge Dictionary, premier means “best or most important”.

 So, a consumer wants to see a property, clicks on it on Z, and, like magic, gets the BEST and most important agent to help them?
 Even though this agent probably has nothing to do with the listing?
 Ummm…. this just seems wrong.

 So let’s narrow down my rant about Z and other similar “online real estate market places” to a palatable little summary:

-- The website charges agents for leads then matches them with clients based on how much the agent pays Z, rather than the client’s needs….
+The website charges agents for leads then matches them with clients based on how much the agent pays Zillow, rather than the client’s needs….
 This seems like a conflict of interest to me.

 Consumers need to be educated on this and not just buy into the expensive technology that Z uses to lure them in to their faceless apps and algorithms.

 So..
 What do you think?